James-likedata/socio-economic_data_analysis__on_New_Zealand/README.md

 # socio-economic_data_analysis__on_New_Zealand

-The dataset covers socio-economic data on New Zealand, stretching back to early 1980s.
+We have dataset covers socio-economic data on New Zealand, stretching back to early 1980s.
 The data covers a range of topics: income and wealth distribution, poverty and deprivation levels, health measures, education outcomes, safety and security, housing as well as employment.
+There are approximately ~100 columns in the dataset.
+I will have data wrangling, exploratory data analysis (EDA)/data visualisation as well as detailed data analysis to uncover insights from a real-world dataset.
+And will try to figure out valuable conclusions and provide recommendations to policy makers for the future based on the analysis results.